snggeng/trip-mapper-demo/README.md

 # README

 This Repository is part of a workshop given at HackDuke 2016 on how to make Web Applications in Ruby on Rails by [Geng Sng](https://github.com/snggeng).
-The talk will be held on 19 Nov 2016, 6pm at Hudson Hall 208, and is meant for beginners.
-Bring yourself and a keen sense of learning!
+The talk will be held at Duke University on 19 Nov 2016, 6pm at Hudson Hall 208, and is meant for beginners.

+Bring yourself and a keen sense of learning! (and your laptop!)

 ## Instructions Before We Begin
 In order to make it easier for all attendees, please do the following before